CMUxiaoshi/TellingStoryWithData/Critique_by_Design_with_Tableau.md

   scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';
   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>
-The graph above shows top 10 cou
+(Brief Description) The whole world produce more tomatoes than ever.
+This graph shows the top 10 tomato producers.
+Do they use unique techniques or policy to boost their agriculture?

 I chose a green-gray color pair to highlight the biggest tomato producer.
 In the original context, I think the author wants to underscore "the biggest".
 Thus, in my graph, I use gray to gently ignore other countries.
-At the bottom of the graph, I put a line of production.
-It is supposed to show the yield of each country if you choose a different
+At the bottom of the graph, I put a line of production to describe the change trend.
+Compared to the original figure, this provides the audience a better understanding of how much tomato we create today.
+The brief explaination inspire audience for further thinking.
+(Probably I could place some link here for reference).
+The graph in the bottom could be better if I can show yield change in tomato production for each countries.
+To avoid the mess that is similar to the one in the video, I think it's better to use a filter and only show graph of the country that user choose, or several countries (less than ten) as the same time.
+However, due to the time limit, I'm still working on Tableau for how to add such a filter.